Home » Sales Hiring and Interview Insights Blog » Does College GPA Matter in Sales?

 1. An interview process that includes College GPAs as a criteria is broken.

 In short, companies that require a minimum college GPA, say a 3.0 or higher, are eliminating more than half of the available candidates.
-Since College GPAs does not correlate with career success; this employer has reduced its chances of interviewing the most talented sales reps by more than half.
-This WILL impact your hiring success given how hard it is to find candidates that Can Do the job, Will Do the job and Fit with your company (our video found on this page goes into detail).
+Many companies have a minimum GPA requirement for hiring, which can significantly reduce the pool of potential employees.
+The concept of a GPA requirement for certain positions is often used to streamline the hiring process.
+However, since college GPAs do not correlate with career success, this employer has reduced its chances of interviewing the most talented sales reps by more than half.
+This WILL impact your hiring success given how hard it is to find candidates that Can Do the job, Will Do the job, and Fit with your company (our video found on this page goes into detail).

 2. Hiring based on high a GPA breeds elitism.

-I’ve personally placed hundreds of sales professionals in my two decades of recruiting.
+I’ve personally placed hundreds of sales professionals over the course of my two decades in recruiting.
 It’s been my observation that my best placements have come from the “something to prove” and “willing to fail” camps.
 Personally, I would try very, very hard to squash any idea that an employee has “arrived” once they got hired.
 Instead, I would take a page out of my beloved Seahawks playbook – “Always compete.”

 Applying the College GPA Lessons:

-When hiring internally for Sales Talent we’ve never used a candidate’s college GPA as a hard, hiring criteria.
+When hiring internally for Sales Talent, we’ve never used a candidate’s college GPA as a hard hiring criterion.
 With that noted, I would be lying if I said that I wasn’t impressed and influenced when a potential candidate had a strong college GPA.
-Going forward, I’ll know better.
+For recent graduates, including a high GPA in their resumes can be particularly impactful, especially if they graduated with honors.
+Additionally, mentioning a strong GPA in a cover letter can be beneficial if it is notably high or if the job listing specifically requests it.
+A good GPA can also play a significant role in securing first job opportunities and can be a point of discussion during job interviews.
+In the future, I’ll know better.

 What to Read Next